Full Cave Diver Course

-1. The TDI Introductory Cave Diver course takes a minimum of 4 days.
+1. The TDI Introductory Cave Diver course takes at least four days when taken separately.
 (Cavern + Intro combined = 5 Days and 8 dives).

-This course is the third step of training in the series of the TDI’s Cave Diver development program.
+This course is the third training step in the TDI’s Cave Diver development program series.
 During this part, you learn Advanced cave dive planning, the practical execution of different types of cave systems, and possible scenarios cave divers can encounter.
 This course aims to practice and expand previous skills achieved in the TDI Cavern and Introductory Cave Diving programs.
-We emphasize dive planning and skill perfection through actual complex navigation cave dives and cave
+We emphasize dive planning and skill perfection through actual complex navigation cave dives and cave penetration.

 Qualifications of Graduates: